Fmovies, uTorrent and Other Common Ways to Get Infected with Malware

 With online piracy, the risk of a malware infection rises quickly

-During the journey of protecting our Thor users, we’ve seen plenty of ways in which they can get malware infections.
+During the journey of protecting our Heimdal users, we’ve seen plenty of ways in which they can get malware infections.

-From fmovies to fishy Kodi repositories and uTorrent spreading malvertising, they have one thing in common: online piracy.
+From movies to fishy Kodi repositories and uTorrent spreading malvertising, they have one thing in common: online piracy.

 It’s a very scary name for a very basic desire: go home, relax, watch your TV show and recharge for a new workday.